ErikPre/100-HC-Tracker/README.md

 ## 🧾 Configuration

-Create a config file in JSON format:
+There will be a config.json created after running the program the first time.
+The file is in the 100HC folder inside the SpeedrunIGT folder Userfolder/speedrungigt

 ```json
 {